codio-content/MySQL-Altering_existing_databases_and_updating_data/.guides/content/Updating-data-74bb.md

-Let's take a closer look to the `trips` table `id`'s where the user hasn't finished the trip yet:
+Let's take a closer look at the `trips` table `id`'s where the user hasn't finished the trip yet:

 Execute the `SELECT * FROM trips WHERE trip_datetime_end IS NULL;` statement to accomplish this: